BOARD MEMBERS TAKE OATH, ELECT OFFICERS, EXTEND SUPERINTENDENT’S CONTRACT

 Download our new mobile app here:

-The mission of Florence School District Three is to ensure that all students are prepared for success:
+The mission of Florence School District Three is to Ensure Our Students Are College and/or Career Ready

 Florence School District Three does not discriminate on the basis of age, race, color, religion, national origin, gender, disability, genetic information, sexual orientation, or other protected characteristics in its programs and activities.